Jorenar/blog/_posts/2020-08-01-starting-c-why-not.md

 with basics is vain hope and you won't be eager too - that much about human nature I do know well.

-### You actually needs to learn how things work

-Although there are languages appearing simpler than C, they achieve it with higher level of abstraction, meaning you actually understand less of what is going under the hood.
-Of course, you can learn the principles in any language, but in Java, for example, to copy array you will be tempted to call method `arraycopy()`.
-But how does it work?

-Remember the part about no needless code, but the existing one being fast?
-In C, there is no such function (no such obvious one), because in various situations, different ways of making copy are more optimal than others.
-You need to actually learn what's going on there.

 ### "Program in C" song

 _Listen, just listen_